NateDimick/blazing-bookmarks/readme.md

   * **versions after 0.0.1 fit initial build spec**
 * future builds will improve
   * utilize chrome sync for consistancy across multiple devices
-  * limit tracking to top 100 bookmarks/folders only
+  * limit tracking to top 100 bookmarks/folders only (maybe - on the fence about this one)
-  * options
-    * on/off
-    * reset
   * recommend new bookmarks for frequently visited unbookmarked sites via pop-up
-  * add icon and other art for promotion
   * add to chrome extension store?

 ...And of course, this is open source so any issues or new feature proposals will be strongly considered.